-Picture book illustrators need an illustration query to break into the field.
+Picture book illustrators need an illustration query letter to break into the field.
 You have several extra considerations when crafting an illustrator query letter and starting to pitch your illustration services, so here’s how you will want to approach the topic of pitching yourself and your art.

 Getting Work as An Illustrator

 There are several ways to break into picture book illustration.
-The first (and best) is to create a picture book project from scratch.
+The first (and best) is creating a picture book project from scratch.
 A lot of picture books these days are sold as author-illustrator projects.
 Why?
 This makes things easy for a publisher.
 They deal with one creator, the art and text tend to have more complex interplay, and they don’t have to go through the arduous process of matching a text to an artist.

-But you can also try your hand at an illustration query if you want to enter a publisher’s stable of potential illustrators (they all have one).
+But you can also try your hand at an illustration query letter if you want to enter a publisher’s stable of potential illustrators (they all have one).
 This is the more circuitous route, with (often) less pay-off.
 If you don’t have a picture book project ready to go, though, this is what you’ll have to do.
 The bare minimum you need is a portfolio.